The Kerr/CFT correspondence and its extensions: a comprehensive review: Scattering from Near-Extremal Black Holes

 \subsection{Macroscopic greybody factors}

-The problem of scattering of a general spin field from a Kerr black hole was solved in a series of classic papers by Starobinsky \cite{Starobinsky:19aa}, Starobinsky and Churilov \cite{Starobinsky:19ab} and Press and Teukolsky \cite{Teukolsky:1972my,Teukolsky:1973ha,Press:1973zz,Teukolsky:1974yv} in the early seventies (see also \cite{Futterman:1988ni,Amsel:2009ev,Dias:2009ex}).
-The scattering of a spin 0 and 1/2 field from a Kerr-Newman black hole has also been solved \cite{Teukolsky:1974yv} while the scattering of spins 1 and 2 from the Kerr-Newman black hole has not been solved to date.
+The problem of scattering of a general spin field from a Kerr black hole was solved in a series of classic papers by Starobinsky~\cite{Starobinsky:19aa}, Starobinsky and Churilov~\cite{Starobinsky:19ab} and Press and Teukolsky~\cite{Teukolsky:1972my,Teukolsky:1973ha,Press:1973zz,Teukolsky:1974yv} in the early 1970s (see also~\cite{Futterman:1988ni,Amsel:2009ev,Dias:2009ex}).
+The scattering of a spin 0 and 1/2 field from a Kerr--Newman black hole has also been solved~\cite{Teukolsky:1974yv}, while the scattering of spins 1 and 2 from the Kerr--Newman black hole cannot be solved analytically, except in special regimes \cite{Pani:2013ija,Pani:2013wsa}.